 Stijn is involved in several courses on (labour) economics and research methods at Ghent University and University of Antwerp.
 In 2012, 2013, 2014 and 2015 he was elected 'Best Teaching Assistant' by the Master students of the faculty of Economics and Business Administration at Ghent University.

 His research is mainly situated in the broad field of labour economics with a focus on (i) the transition from school to work, (ii) labour market discrimination and (iii) work and health.
-He has published in reputed journals such as European Sociological Review, Health Economics, Industrial Relations, ILR Review, Journal of Applied Econometrics, Journal of Economic Surveys, Labour Economics, New Media & Society, and Social Science & Medicine.
+He has published in reputed journals such as European Economic Review, European Sociological Review, Health Economics, Industrial Relations, ILR Review, Labour Economics, Journal of Applied Econometrics, Journal of Economic Surveys, New Media & Society, Journal of Ethnic and Migration Studies and Social Science & Medicine.
 In 2012 and 2013, he worked as a visiting researcher at VU University Amsterdam and at Aarhus University respectively.

 For his (doctoral) research he received in 2013 the 'P&V Foundation Prize' and in 2014 both the 'Scientific Prize McKinsey & Company' and the 'Prize Charles Ullens'.
 In 2015 and 2016, Stijn Baert was ranked in the IDEAS worldwide top 50 of young economists (in 2016 at place 17).
 In 2017 he was nominated for the election of the most talented young researcher in Flanders and the Nederlands, organised by the Dutch version of the monthly journal 'New Scientist'.
 In 2020, IDEAS again ranks him among the 50 economists with the highest scientific impact in the world in his age group.

 He serves De Economist and Plos One as an Academic Editor.